yichengxia/Penn-CIS560/README.md

 In player, first figure out the acceleration, base velocity and velocity limitation in each direction based on InputBundle and current player state.
 Following are some details:

-> If player is not in FlightMode and pressed spacebar, add base vertical velocity (JumpVelocity) to m_velocity.y.
+- If player is not in FlightMode and pressed spacebar, add base vertical velocity (JumpVelocity) to m_velocity.y.
-> If player's velocity is positive, its limitation is [0, MaxVelocity]; if is negative, limitation is [MinVelocity, 0]; if is zero, limitation is [MinVelocity, MaxVelocity].
+- If player's velocity is positive, its limitation is [0, MaxVelocity]; if is negative, limitation is [MinVelocity, 0]; if is zero, limitation is [MinVelocity, MaxVelocity].
-> If player is not in FlightMode, it always subject to gravity (m_acceleration.y -= Gravity).
+- If player is not in FlightMode, it always subject to gravity (m_acceleration.y -= Gravity).
-> If player is in process of transforming from GroundMode to FlightMode, add a FlyUpAcceleration to m_acceleration.y until reach FlightModeHeight.
+- If player is in process of transforming from GroundMode to FlightMode, add a FlyUpAcceleration to m_acceleration.y until reach FlightModeHeight.
-> Player is subject to friction & drag, which is a negative velocity proportional to current velocity.
+- Player is subject to friction & drag, which is a negative velocity proportional to current velocity.
-> Height of Player in flight mode is limited to [0, 255].
+- Height of Player in flight mode is limited to [0, 255].
+- If player is in ICE/WATER/SNOW, adjust its accelerate (* 1.2/0.6/0.8 respectively).

 Then alter camera's orientation (only when mouse is focused and the movement is not trivial) based on InputBundle, where the φ = [-89.9999, 89.9999], θ = [0, 360).